Show All Answers

 To register your vehicle with Loudoun County, go online or bring your valid out-of-state vehicle registration in person, Monday-Friday 8:30 a.m. - 5:00 p.m. to one of our office locations:

 After a vehicle's initial registration, the Commissioner's Office annually mails vehicle personal property filing notices, allowing residents to report corrections, address changes, the sale or disposal of vehicles, or unusually high mileage since these factors may affect the property's valuation or the number of months a vehicle is taxed in the county.
 Vehicle personal property tax information may be filed online at www.loudoun.gov/efile.
-The Commissioner requests that all changes be submitted annually by February 1st to assist in establishing accurate assessments for each tax year.
+The Commissioner requests that all changes be submitted by February 1 to assist in establishing accurate assessments for each tax year.
+For tax year 2022, the filing deadline has been extended to February 15.

 You are not required to file online if you have previously filed on your vehicle and there are no ownership, address or other changes.
 Please note that taxes are billed to the name in which the vehicle or trailer is registered with DMV.